 The choreography is clever because they divide themselves up between the members who come from the East (Gyeongsan) of the country and those from the West (Jeolla and Seoul), and have a rap battle between the East and the West.

-What you may notice from the performance also is that after the song was re-recorded and they began to perform it, Suga gave out many of his rap lines to the other members from the Gyeonsang Province: Jungkook, Jimin and V.
+What you may notice from the performance also is that after the song was re-recorded to be included on their album OORUL82? and they began to perform it, Suga gave some of his own rap lines to the other members from the Gyeonsang Province: Jungkook, Jimin and V.

 ”마 갱상도카모 신라의 화랑 후예들이 계속해서 자라나고”